jayjun/rambo/README.md

 Rambo is the easiest way to run external programs.

-- Works with programs that require EOF to produce output
+- Run programs that require EOF to produce output
+- No additional installs or compilers required (Linux, macOS & Windows only)
 - Stream logs back to your app
 - Chain commands together
 - Kill stalled commands